Price £14,570 - £18,975

 - Powerful diesel engine option

 - Looks not to everyone’s taste

 - Average build quality

 The hatchback version of the Chevrolet Cruze is a lot more practical than the saloon - it's a wonder Chevy didn't introduce it sooner.
 Apart from that wide-opening tailgate, the Cruze hatchback is identical to the saloon, so you get the same range of efficient - if rather noisy - diesel engines, and plenty of standard equipment for a price tag that undercuts rivals such as the Ford Focus and Volkswagen Golf.

 Price £15,680 - £20,890

-The Chevrolet Cruze SW isn’t the most obvious choice for those looking for a family estate car, but there are definitely reasons you should look in to it.
-For example, it's better value than rivals like the Volkswagen Golf Estate – despite being not quite as spacious – and it's good-looking, too.
-The engine range isn’t great but stick with the 1.7-litre VCDi diesel and you can’t go too far wrong.
+The Chevrolet Cruze SW isn’t the most obvious choice if you're looking for a family estate car, but there are definitely reasons you should consider it.
+For example, it's better value than rivals like the Volkswagen Golf Estate – despite not being quite as spacious – and it's good-looking, too.
+The engine range isn’t great but stick with the 1.7-litre VCDi diesel and you'll get decent performance and impressive economy.

-The four-door Cruze saloon is based on the upcoming new Vauxhall Astra, and sets out to offer a big car feel at a small car price.
-The line-up kicks off at £13,395 – and it boasts lots of space and equipment for the money too.
-However, it's not much fun or very comfortable to drive and while the diesel engines are quick, the petrols are slow and noisy.
+The four-door Cruze saloon is based on the current Vauxhall Astra, and sets out to offer a big car feel at a small car price.
+It boasts lots of space and equipment for the money, but it's not much fun or very comfortable to drive and is only available with one 2.0-litre diesel engine.